 Louisiana Revised Statute § 14:98 establishes the crime of operating a vehicle while intoxicated (sometimes referred to as OWI), which is more commonly referred to as driving under the influence (DUI) or driving while intoxicated (DWI).
 Whichever abbreviation you choose to use, any kind of drunk or drugged driving arrest is a serious matter that can cause an enormous number of complications in your life.

 DUI and DWI crimes involve enhanced penalties for repeat offenses, and alleged offenders can also face tougher consequences for violations involving high blood or breath alcohol concentrations (BACs).
 Many people assume that they will be convicted when they are arrested for drunk or drugged driving, but it is important to remember that you are entitled to a presumption of innocence when you enter a courtroom.
 With criminal offenses like DWI, the prosecutor has the burden of proving your guilt beyond a reasonable doubt.

 The Norris Law Group can fight to possibly get your criminal charges reduced or dismissed.
-Call (318) 771-7000 or contact us online to set up a confidential consultation.
+Call (318) 771-7000 or contact us online to speak with a dwi defense attorney and to set up a confidential consultation.

 Under Louisiana Revised Statute § 14:98, a person commits the crime of operating a vehicle while intoxicated if they: